christianshub/kernel-debugging/README.md

   vagrant box remove <name.box>
   ```

-The box can now be recreated (step 2).
+The box can now be recreated.

 ### Refresh driver